alphacep/vosk-space/index.md

 Also please note that Vosk requires libgfortran on some Linux builds which might be missing, you might need to install libgfortran with a package manager.

+On Windows make sure you have 64-bit Python.
+We do not support 32-bit python yet.

 In case of trouble installing, verify and provide for analysis the output of the following commands